 Those people – and Michael Bay in general – are idiots if they think Pacific Rim is a rip-off of anything Michael Bay has ever done.
 You know, I got even madder when I read the reaction to people who saw some preview footage and audibly said it looked like the next Transformers movie.

-Straight up, I like Michael Bay movies for what they are – spectacle.
+Straight up, I like Michael Bay movies for what they are – spectacles.
 I liked the Transformer movies because I understand they are movies about giant robots fighting and to look for deep meaning in those movies makes the viewer kind of an idiot.
 The movies are not bad, the viewers who expect them to be more than what they are are just fools.

 With that said…

 Guillermo Del Toro can do spectacle – just look at the scenes from Hellboy 2 or the amazing worlds of Pan’s Labyrinth.
 However, for Del Toro, the spectacle comes secondary to his vision for the story.
 First and foremost, Del Toro is a storyteller and one of great fantasy works.
-His stories will build the world that he can then infuse with fantastical creatures and creations.
+His stories will build a world that he can then infuse with fantastical creatures and creations.

 Or, as Guillermo Del Toro said: